GeoffreyChen777/TorchRecord/README.md

         return img, label
     ```

-You also can create your own dataloader with the TRSampler, a TRDataset manually.
+You can alos create your own dataloader with the TRSampler, a TRDataset manually.